albert-plants/konjac/README.md

 - bright indoor light
 - water about once a week

-## Initial steps
+## One-time initial steps

 1. unwrap the inner pot
 1. place the inner pot inside the outer pot
-1. soak the potting mediium throughly
+1. soak the potting medium throughly
-    1. may need to loosen the medium
+    1. may need to loosen the medium so that water can reach the inside
+    1. may need to reposition the corm to the center of the pot if it falls out
-    1. pour any solid runoff back into the inner pot
+    1. may need to pour any solids back into the inner pot

 ## FAQ